-Applications for the Newberry Library Undergraduate Seminar are currently being accepted.
-This year's seminar is entitled “Inventing Mexico: Maps, Manuscripts, and Materiality, 1521-1921" and will be taught by Prof. Delia Cosentino (DePaul) and Prof. Emmanuel Ortega (UIC).
+Applications for the Newberry Library Undergraduate Seminar awill be accepted soon.
+This year's seminar is entitled “Medicines, Poisons, and Landscapes of Care in the Early Americas" and will be taught by Professors Kat Lecky and Josefrayn Sanchez Perry of Loyola University Chicago.
 For a full description of the course and further details, visit the Newberry Library's Undergraduate Seminar Website.

 Five Loyola undergraduates will be selected to participate in this six-credit interdisciplinary seminar, which also includes students from DePaul, Roosevelt, and the University of Illinois at Chicago.
 The seminar allows students to combine an intensive classroom experience with independent research carried out in the Newberry Library, one of the country's richest archives of primary source materials on history and culture.